 Your divorce is finalized and the child support order has been determined.
-Your ex has primary custody of the kids and you have been told what you must pay each month.
+Your ex has primary custody of the kids and you know what you must pay each month.
 This determination was reached after the court analyzed the data and information provided to them by your ex and you.

-Their child support decision was based on your income, education, job, standard of living and a variety of other factors.
+The state bases child support on your income, education, job, standard of living and a variety of other factors.

 Let’s look at a few scenarios that might necessitate a change to your child support situation:

 - You get a raise or a new job with a huge salary bump.
-Shouldn’t your kid’s standard of living increase along with yours?
+Shouldn’t your child’s standard of living increase along with yours?

-The key to obtaining a Child Support Modification is to have a justifiable reason and to be thorough.
+The key to obtaining a child support modification is to present a justifiable reason and to be thorough.
 It’s important to understand that your ex not holding up their responsibilities or agreements is NOT a valid reason for child support modification.

 Child support is for the benefit of your children and your ex does have some latitude in determining how it is allocated.

-Of course, that is within reason.
-If your ex is interfering with your parenting time or doing something else that is out of line like spending the money on tattoos or drugs you absolutely have legal recourse and you should work with your attorney to determine the best course of action.
+If your ex interferes with your parenting time, or does something else out of line, like spend the money on tattoos or drugs, you absolutely have legal recourse.
+You should work with your attorney to determine the best course of action.

 Think of it this way; your ex will be required to submit similar paperwork.
 If you caught a whiff of any possible dishonesty on their part to try and gain a more favorable outcome, you wouldn’t give up until the truth was uncovered, right?
-You can expect that sentiment to go both ways.
+Expect that sentiment to go both ways.

 Be honest with your attorney and when filling out the appropriate documents.
 This is where having an attorney is essential.
-They can help make sure that you don’t miss anything in the details and that you don’t do anything that will jeopardize your case.
+They help make sure you don’t miss anything in the details and you don’t do anything to jeopardize your case.

-If you follow these simple steps, there’s no reason why you shouldn’t be able to obtain a fair child support modification.
-Just always remember that this is for the good of your children.
-It’s not their fault that your former spouse wasn’t all you’d hoped she’d be.
+Just remember, this is for the good of your children.
+It’s not their fault your marriage didn’t work out.
 Always strive to do right by them.